Code-Institute-Submissions/Milestone-Project-1-UCFD/README.md

 - This deployed my project onto ‘Github pages’ and now others will be able to access it.

+If you would like to view my project click [here] (https://jthomp1993.github.io/Milestone-Project-1-UCFD/)

 ## Cloning

 If you would like to deploy your own version of my project and develop it even further use the following steps: